-If visiting Montreal in the Winter, skating and skiing are popular activities in the city’s many large parks.
+If visiting Montreal in the winter, skating and skiing are popular activities in the city’s many large parks.
 But all of the fun doesn’t just happen above ground.
 Beneath Montreal’s downtown is a whole other world — the Underground City.
 On your next vacation to Canada be sure to escape the cold through over 20 miles of tunnels that connect the shopping malls, apartment building, hotels, movie theaters and restaurants underground.

 While Montreal may have short summers, they lose no time celebrating with cultural festivals and sporting events.
-A visit to Montreal in the summer will be busy with great events like the Montreal Fireworks Festival, the Montreal International Jazz Festival, FrancoFolies or the Just for Laughs Festival to name a few.
+A visit to the city in the summer will be busy with great events like the Montreal Fireworks Festival, the Montreal International Jazz Festival, FrancoFolies or the Just for Laughs Festival to name a few.

 Whichever festival you decide to take part in while traveling in Canada the fun-loving spirit doesn’t end.
 The parties flow down the streets by day and night every weekend where you may even come upon Montreal’s famous mimes or acrobats.
 Definitely sights to be seen!